circa10a/device-monitor-dashboard/README.md

 # server-status-web
 Python script to generate material design html report of servers' online/offline status.
-A cheap/fun monitoring solution.
+A cheap/fun reporting solution.
 This can be used for for servers, networking equipment, anything that's "pingable".

 ##Screenshots